-Visiting the Galapagos Islands is a truly treasured experience for anyone who appreciates a sanctuary where people and animals coexist in harmony.
-This seven day land based itinerary is the perfect way to admire and immerse in all that the islands have to offer, while practicing sustainable tourism and preserving the natural heritage.
-Alongside other committed conservationists, you will get to know the local people and work together to offer them a better future, and you the experience of a lifetime!
-Your voyage will guide you on an exploration through the islands of Santa Cruz, Bartolome, Floreana and Isabela.
+The Galapagos Islands feature an extraordinary sanctuary where people and wildlife peacefully coexist.
+This seven day land based adventure is a captivating way to experience the wildlife wonders and epic landscapes, while practicing sustainable tourism and preserving the natural heritage.
+You will be whisked away on an unforgettable exploration through the islands of Santa Cruz, Bartolome, Floreana and Isabela, accompanied by expert local guides.
+They will ensure you get the most out of every day, as you cover the highlights and hidden treasures.
 Encounter the fascinating wildlife, admire the unique landscapes and enjoy extraordinary lodges.
-Combine this itinerary with a few nights on mainland Ecuador before and after your Galapagos experience, for the ideal blend of relaxation, culture, nature and discovery.
+Combine this itinerary with a few nights on mainland Ecuador before and after your island escape, for the ideal blend of relaxation, nature and discovery.

 After breakfast this morning, you will leave to explore the Floreana highlands on your open-air bus (chiva) - an unbeatable, historic, and comfortable way to see the island.
 On the way, your naturalist guide will point out the wildlife and give you an idea of the colorful history of some of Floreana's first inhabitants, such as the Wittmers (whose descendants still live on the Island), the ‘Baroness,’ and the pirates that once visited here.
 They will also tell you about the "Enigma of Floreana," involving the mysterious deaths of several of the Island's inhabitants, a riddle from the 1930’s that has never been solved.